Charlene (singer): Personal life

+Charlene has one sibling, a sister.

 Charlene has been married twice.
+Her first marriage to music producer Larry Duncan ended in divorce.
+Larry Duncan died in 2024.
+He was the father of Charlene's first child.

-She has three daughters and a grandson.
+Charlene has three daughters and several grandchildren.

-With her husband, Jeff Oliver, Charlene has been the co-operator of a legal document assistance agency servicing clients in and around Los Angeles County.
+With her second and current husband Jeff Oliver, Charlene has been the co-operator of a legal document assistance agency servicing clients in and around Los Angeles County.

-Charlene currently lives in Fort Worth, Texas, where she is an instructor at the Creative Soul Music School.
+In 2020, Charlene was living in Fort Worth, Texas, where she taught piano as an instructor at the Creative Soul Music School.